VACCINES AND SAFETY

 We know arriving in a foreign country and getting to your hotel can seem overwhelming- don't worry, we got you covered!
 We provide detailed instructions on how to get from the airport to the hotel, along with a member of staff's phone number, just refer to your specific trip page.
 Rest assured, literally hundreds of participants have done this, just like you!

-In general, Thailand is a relatively safe country, with over 22 million tourists visiting in 2012 alone.
+In general, Thailand is a relatively safe country, with millions of tourists visiting each year.
 According to the State Department, "the crime threat in Bangkok and other Thai cities remains lower than that in many US cities" and "violent crimes are relatively rare".

 However it is important to beware of petty crimes like pickpocketing and purse snatching.
 We advise our participants to put their valuables in the safes (there will be safes at every hotel and guest house we stay at).
 We also suggest that our participants watch their purses and wallets when we go into crowded marketplaces or tourist destinations.